What is an equipment maintenance schedule?

-In one you schedule maintenance every time a meter reading increases or decreases by a certain amount.
+In one we schedule maintenance every time a meter reading increases or decreases by a certain amount.
 For example an oil change when a meter reading increases by 3,000 miles.

 The second type is a batch meter.
-You schedule maintenance after a machine processes “N” units.
-For example replace a bearing every time the equipment produces 500 widgets.
+We schedule maintenance after a machine processes “N” units.
+For example lubricate a bearing every time the equipment produces 500 widgets.

-You schedule a maintenance task every time an alarm condition happens.
-For example an alarm could be excessive vibration on a machine.
-You can schedule a preventive maintenance check on the machine when this alarm occurs.
+We schedule a maintenance task every time an alarm condition happens.
+For instance an alarm could be excessive vibration on a machine.
+We can schedule a preventive maintenance check on the machine when this alarm occurs.

-4. Schedule equipment maintenance based on completion of other work
+4. Schedule work based on completion of other work

-This means you start a new maintenance task when another task is completed.
-For example schedule a calibration after a machine is repaired or schedule a paint job after a dry wall repair and so on.
-This is very useful for multi-step maintenance that needs to be done by different sub-contractors one after another.
-Once one sub-contractor is done, you schedule the work for the next sub-contractor.
+This means we start a new maintenance task when another task is completed.
+For instance, after we complete a machine repair, we schedule a calibration.
+Or we schedule a paint job after a dry wall repair and so on.
+This is very useful for multi-step maintenance.
+For example, work that needs to be done by different sub-contractors one after another.
+Once one sub-contractor is done, we schedule the work for the next sub-contractor and so on.

 Fig 2.
 Schedule maintenance based on another maintenance work order (from FastMaint CMMS)

-To make an effective maintenance plan you will need to use CMMS software.
-This is especially true when you have a lot of equipment!
+To make an effective maintenance plan we will need good equipment maintenance scheduling software.
+This is especially true when there is a lot of equipment!